mikaelsundin/homeautomation_esp32c3_mqtt_ble_gateway/README.md

 It has also support for forward Xiaomi ServiceData, for example MiFlora.

+BLE data will be coded as ascii-HEX values.

 ## Build the code
 * Install VS code
 * Install Platformio